 Joint pain can occur anywhere, and may not always be obvious in its source.
 Knee pain, for example, could be caused by a lower back injury.
 It could, however, be a problem with the knee, and the same is true for any joint.
 Often, joint pain has no physical cause, but rather a mental one.
 Stress may be the source of joint pain, particularly in the neck and shoulders.
-A chiropractor can deal with this by easing the muscles around these points, but it also helps to remove yourself from a stressful situation if possible.
+Our Professionals can deal with this by easing the muscles around these points, but it also helps to remove yourself from a stressful situation if possible.

 One way many find relief from joint pain is by exercising and, if excess weight was leading to the joint pain, losing weight.
 Cycling and swimming are both good ways to get fit without putting too much pressure on aching joints.

 Depending on the severity of your joint pain, it may be necessary for you to consult a professional before starting an exercise routine.
 Even if you think there is no problem, it never hurts to make sure.
 After all, over stressing your joints can worsen your pain.
-As a leading Dallas Chiropractor, we will assess the cause of your pain and help you to work through it by fixing the problem at its source.
+As a leading Dallas Physical Medicine office, we will assess the cause of your pain and help you to work through it by fixing the problem at its source.